Anon-Planet/thgtoa/guide.md

 ### Upgrading Qubes OS from 4.0.x to 4.1.x (you should do it)

-Personaly, I wouldn't do it in-place and do a fresh install.
+Personaly, we wouldn't do it in-place and do a fresh install.

 But if you really want to, it's technically possible by following this guide: <https://www.qubes-os.org/doc/upgrade/4.1/> <sup>[[Archive.org]][1372]</sup>